hktrpg/foundryVTT-default-name/README.md

 # Focus and Default Name

-Focus and with default name when create new Actor, item...etc.
+Focus on name prompts and allow without enter name when create new Actor, item...etc.

 ![](./readme.gif)